What is a Spinal Fusion?

 Post operative care for a spinal fusion is intense which is why many spinal fusions fail and a second surgery is needed.
 Think about this for one second.
-You can’t bend your spine at all after the back surgery or your going to cause it to fail and be in need of another surgery to correct the issue and stabilize the spine.
+You can’t bend your spine at all after the back surgery or you're going to cause it to fail and be in need of another surgery to correct the issue and stabilize the spine.

 Many people who get a fusion end up with a second surgery due to bending or twisting, especially in their sleep.
-If you’re single and don’t have a care taker this can make wound care extremely difficult and impossible to do by yourself.
+If you’re single and don’t have a care taker this can make wound care extremely difficult and impossible to do on your own.
 Another down side to the post operative care is that you’re going to need to take opiates to relieve the pain until things start to heal.
 Many experience feeling more pain after the surgery than they did prior to ever getting a fusion.

 What is the recovery time of a spinal fusion?